 - In the United States, state legislatures continue to propose and pass comprehensive privacy legislation, including data breach notification laws, personal data privacy laws, and consumer protection laws.
 For example, the California Consumer Privacy Act ("CCPA"), as amended by the California Privacy Rights Act, gives California residents rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
 The CCPA also provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
-It is not yet fully clear how the CCPA will be interpreted.
-The effects of the CCPA are potentially significant and may require us to modify our data collection or processing practices and policies and to incur substantial costs and expenses to comply and increase our potential exposure to regulatory enforcement and/or litigation.
-Certain other state laws impose similar privacy obligations and we also anticipate that more states will increasingly enact legislation similar to the CCPA.
 The CCPA has prompted a number of proposals for new federal and state-level privacy legislation, and in some states, efforts to pass comprehensive privacy laws have been successful.
-The existence of comprehensive privacy laws in different states in the country, if enacted, will add additional complexity, variation in requirements, restrictions, and potential legal risk, require additional investment of resources in compliance programs, impact strategies and the availability of previously useful data, and has resulted in and will result in increased compliance costs and/or changes in business practices and policies.
+To date, numerous other states have enacted laws that impose privacy obligations that are similar to the CCPA and we also anticipate that more states will pass similar legislation.
+The existence of comprehensive privacy laws in different states in the country will add additional complexity, variation in requirements, restrictions, and potential legal risk, require additional investment of resources in compliance programs, impact strategies and the availability of previously useful data, and has resulted in and will result in increased compliance costs and/or changes in business practices and policies.

 - Outside of the United States, virtually every jurisdiction in which we operate has established its own privacy, data protection and/or data security legal framework with which we or our customers must comply, including, but not limited to, the European Union ("EU").

-?Many jurisdictions outside of Europe where we do business directly or through resellers today and may seek to expand our business in the future, are also considering and/or have enacted comprehensive data protection and/or cybersecurity legislation.
-These include Australia, Brazil, China, Japan, Mexico, and Singapore.
+?Many jurisdictions outside of Europe where we do business directly or through resellers today and may seek to expand our business in the future, are also considering or have enacted comprehensive data protection legislation, cybersecurity legislation, or both.
+These include Australia, Brazil, China, Japan, Mexico, Saudi Arabia, Singapore, and United Arab Emirates.

 - We are subject to various data transfer rules related to our ability to transfer data from one country to another.
 This may limit our ability to transfer certain data or require us to guarantee a certain level of protection when transferring data from one country to another.